-- a) "Investment Manager Policies" To achieve optimum performance results in concert with diversification of its assets the System selects and utilizes external investment managers to manage portions of its assets.
+a) "Investment Manager Policies" - To achieve optimum performance results in concert with diversification of its assets the System selects and utilizes external investment managers to manage portions of its assets.
 The selection of the managers is accomplished through a Request for Proposal (RFP) process or Request for Information process (RFI) (see 3-h below).
-Each investment manager functions under a formal contract that delineates its responsibilities and the appropriate performance expectation.
+Investment managers function under a formal contract that delineates its responsibilities and the appropriate performance expectation or under a formal trust or partnership agreement in which the System participates.
 When appropriate, the System may compensate the external investment managers through the use of performance fees.
 Soft dollars generated through brokerage activity may, if authorized by the contract, be used to acquire investment research and analysis and to defray various administrative expenses.
-The System may determine to have a portion of its portfolio managed by the Administration of the System. - b) "Manager Investment Discretion" The investment managers under contract to the System shall have full discretion to direct and manage the investment and reinvestment of assets allocated to their accounts in accordance with this document, applicable federal and state statutes and regulations, and the executed contracts.
+The System may determine to have a portion of its portfolio managed by the Administration of the System.

-- c) "Manager Brokerage Discretion" The investment managers under contract to the System shall have discretion to establish and execute through accounts with one or more securities broker/dealer as the managers may select.
+- b) "Manager Investment Discretion" The investment managers under contract, or who manage the applicable trust or partnership in which the System participates, shall have full discretion to direct and manage the investment and reinvestment of assets allocated to their accounts in accordance with this document, applicable federal and state statutes and regulations, and the executed contracts. - c) "Manager Brokerage Discretion" The investment managers under contract to the System shall have discretion to establish and execute through accounts with one or more securities broker/dealer as the managers may select.
 The investment managers will attempt to obtain the "best available price and most favorable execution" with respect to portfolio transactions, unless such standard is not applicable in the applicable markets (foreign markets).
 At the direction of the System, selected portions of the manager's transactions may be directed to specific brokers by the System's Administration for the purpose of recapturing commissions for the System. - d) "Manager Evaluation" The external investment managers under contract with the System will meet with the administration and/or the Board of Trustees for the purpose of reviewing the investment activities of the individual portfolio, its performance under the contract, the investment strategy which governs its management and the market place in which it exists.
 The external investment managers are expected to meet periodically with the Administration at the Administration's request.
 Such meetings may be conducted at the offices of the investment firms. - e) "Short Term Investments" Cash allocated for investment by the investment management firms is managed in accordance with the guidelines established in the contractual agreement with each firm.
 Said guidelines stipulate that the firms shall invest their cash primarily in the STIF account of the System's custodial bank.
 Due to the fluid nature of the capital markets, cash allocation decisions shall be made by the Administration of the System consistent with the Board of Trustees asset allocation policy. - f) "Investment Consultants" The System may utilize the services of investment consultants for the purpose of performance review, asset allocation studies, manager selection screening and topical studies.
 The comments and recommendations of the consultant(s) will be considered in conjunction with other available information for the purpose of making an informed and prudent decision.
-The selection of the consultant(s) is accomplished through a Request for Proposal (RFP) process (see 3-h below).
-Each consultant shall function under a formal contract that delineates its responsibilities. - g) "Custodial Bank" The investment assets of the System shall be held in a custody/record keeping account in a master custody bank and in the international sub-custodian banks under contract to the custodian bank.
-The selection of the Custodial Bank is accomplished through a Request for Proposal (RFP) process (see 3-h below).
-The Custodial Bank shall function under a formal contract that delineates its responsibilities.
-The System authorizes the execution of a "Security Lending Program" which will be performed by the Custody Bank, under contract to the System.
+The selection of the consultant(s) is accomplished through a Request for Proposal (RFP) process.
+Each consultant shall function under a formal contract that delineates its responsibilities.